rsalmei/ballbounce/README.md

 - implement trail behaviors, like decaying and following (snake!)
 - implement collision behaviors, like destroy and explode (more balls are generated)
 - implement movement behaviors, like acceleration, parabola and even wander
-- walls and other obstacles inside the board
 - maybe at this point it could even turn into a game! a breakout or pong or snake or asteroid of some sort
 - make the balls collide with each other
 - balls of different shapes (n x m chars)